CCFW Policy on Safer Spaces

 At [our] missional core is hospitality: the CCFW convenes conversations between people from the many diverse communities made and served by religious writing.
 In all its activities, the CCFW endeavors to create spaces wherein people from many faith traditions are welcomed warmly, listened to with respect and generosity, and inspired to deeper engagement with the common good.

-Students, staff, and faculty associated with the Festival are trained to spot, report, and, when possible, disrupt harassment.
-And we also expect the broader Festival community to join our efforts to create a safer space for all fellow readers by treating each other with respect and generosity.
+Students, staff, and faculty associated with the Center for Faith & Writing are trained to spot, report, and, when possible, disrupt harassment.
+We also expect the CCFW’s broader community to join our efforts to create a safe space for all fellow readers by approaching others with respect and generosity.

 We will support you—or someone you know—if any of the following occur at an event hosted by the CCFW:

 You can report incidents or concerns directly to any staff or faculty associated with the Calvin Center for Faith & Writing.
 You can also report concerns to the Calvin University Safer Spaces team.
 FAQs are available here.
 Our goal is to investigate concerns objectively and to provide support for those involved in Safer Spaces cases.
 We also work with other university offices and departments to help Calvin become a safer and more diverse, inclusive, and welcoming community.